Inotiv: Treatment of beagles at facility in Cumberland, Virginia

 The company owned and operated a research and breeding facility in Cumberland, Virginia that housed over 5,000 beagles, bred and sold for medical research.
 In 2019, PETA conducted an undercover investigation at the facility.
 After a routine inspection in July 2021, USDA inspectors cited the company for 26 violations of the Animal Welfare Act of 1966.
 After an inspection in October 2021, inspectors cited the company for 13 violations, including 11 repeat violations.
 Inspectors noted in their reports that the dogs had inadequate food and water and veterinary care, more than 500 dogs were experiencing pain and discomfort, being left in 85-degree heat without air conditioning for up to five hours, and infrequent cleaning left kennels and feeders hounded by insects.
+A dog was found with a mammary tumour the size of an orange.
 More than a dozen dogs were found to have paw and eye injuries, as well as some with "severe dental disease".
 Over a seven-month period, more than 300 puppies died from "unknown causes", and the facility had kept unfinished records regarding their deaths.
 Nursing beagles were denied adequate food, and puppies were euthanized without anesthesia.
 "Investigators observed "widespread fighting" between beagles sharing food sources ... [and] beagles fighting between adjacent cages ...
 In multiple enclosures, puppies were unable to access the spigots to get water on their own, and when the investigator 'held down the spigot to release water,' the puppies 'immediately rushed to the spigot to get water and drank heavily and quickly.'"
 Investigators also found numerous beagles trapped in cage floors, one whose jaw was stuck in the cage bars, and unhygienic conditions including insects, mold and a buildup of old food.

 As a result of these reports and undercover investigations by local news WRIC-TV and PETA, three bills were introduced in Virginia to tighten regulation and subject employees to criminal liability in January 2022; one of such bills passed in April 2022.